 Writing is fundamental to a Queens College education and the first step is English 110: College Writing 1.
 For this reason, the College Writing curriculum is designed to give students a basic understanding of the principles and methods of college writing and research that they will continue to practice and master in their other classes.
 In short, this class offers the foundation for future success in any student’s major field of study.

 Typically capped at 20 students, these intimate seminars are the single course that all Queens College freshmen experience.
 Each section of English 110 teaches writing via inquiry into a specific theme or topic such as “Writing about Cultural Identity,” “Writing about Language and Literacy,” or “Writing about Film.”
 Students can expect a lively, engaging, and interactive classroom with a smaller class size than usual.
 Students will be able to share ideas with peers, work with digital texts and environments, workshop pieces of writing, use and understand the library’s resources, participate in discussion-based classes, and help to build a community of learners in their first year.
-Each section of English 110 emphasizes ten learning goals and a series of guidelines.
+Click here to access the key learning practices and outcomes that we emphasize in English 110.

 First-year students should fulfill the CW1 requirement in their freshman year, and they are required to fulfill it before they have taken 60 credits.
 Transfer students may only be exempted from the requirement if they have taken a similar course at a U.S. university or college that is worth the same number of credits; test scores do not provide grounds for exemption.
 Contact Academic Advising for more information.